 - Visits are treasured, but it is best to call me before you visit to arrange the best time.

 - From a woman’s perspective: Encourage your spouse to come over to visit my husband.
 How happy I am when I hear my husband laughing with a friend as they eat popcorn and “coach” a college or pro football game.

-Watch a television program or a video with me.
+- Watch a television program or a streaming service movie with me.
 This gives me the satisfaction of enjoying your company without the responsibility of entertaining you.

-I need to laugh.
+- I need to laugh.
 There is such healing in laughter.
-So tell me a joke or tell me about something funny that happened to you, or bring me a funny cartoon from the newspaper.
+So tell me a joke or tell me about something funny that happened to you.
+Or send me a text or an email of a funny cartoon.

-Give me a CD that has been especially soothing or inspiring to you.
+- Give me a playlist or link to YouTube with music that has been especially soothing or inspiring to you.

 - Allow me to feel sad.
 One of the most difficult problems of serious illness is that everyone wants to encourage the patient.
 However, sometimes having a good cry with a friend allows the tension to escape.
 You encourage me by letting me talk about my feelings.

 - I don’t remember what words people said to me during the first weeks after the death of my young son, but I do remember those who held my hand, patted my shoulder, and hugged me.
 Never underestimate the power of a touch.